tomkeays/lemoyne-pogo/README.md

 ## Reporting Raids

 Report in the `#announce-raids-here` channel in Discord.
+Reporting a raid will create a new channel in Discord that lasts for the duration of the raid.

 ### Reporting Raid Bosses